FloSewn/tmesh/README.md

 ```sh
 tmMesh *mesh = tmMesh_create(xy_min, xy_max, N, size_fun);
 ```
-Here, `xy_min` and `xy_max` define the bounding box of the entir domain, `N` is the number of elements that are stored in the underlying quadtree structure until a quad is refined.
+Here, `xy_min` and `xy_max` define the bounding box of the entire domain, `N` is the number of elements that are stored in the underlying quadtree structure until a quad is refined.
 Next, define some vertices for the exterior boundary:
 ```sh
 tmNode *n0 = tmNode_create(mesh, xy0);